| The war lords palace

 little more, and making his voice sound a little higher.

-Will you be alright now? asked My Lady.
+Will you be all right now? asked My Lady.
 Can

 we take you anywhere?

-thought Wolfram.
+Wolfram.
 Do I dare?
-No, my dear,
+No, my dear, he said.
+Now

 Well, if you are sure, madam, said elf-boy.
 Good

-and watched them leave.
-Now what would that pair be doing
+them leave.
+Now what would that pair be doing with a whore?

-Silk Road was quiet at last.
-Cyllien emerged from the
+Road was quiet at last.
+Cyllien emerged from the stage door

 Ribhadda smiled.
 I hear youre going back North with